-ISEN was established in 2008 to create, advance, and communicate new science, technology, and policy related to sustainability and energy.
-It supports on-campus research at the undergraduate, graduate, and postdoctoral levels spanning multiple fields, including physical and social sciences, engineering, law, policy, ethics, business, economics, and journalism.
-It also sponsors related non-classroom activities and promotes relevant activites of other Northwestern areas.
+The Initiative for Sustainability and Energy at Northwestern was established to create, advance, and catalyze the development of new science, technology, education, and policy for sustainability and energy.
+ISEN supports on-campus research at the undergraduate, graduate, and faculty levels spanning multiple fields, including physical and social sciences, engineering, law, policy, ethics, business, economics, and journalism.
+It also sponsors a variety of outreach programs, both on and off campus, in collaboration with student groups, academic and governmental partners, and private industry.